Azure/draft-classic/README.md

 ### Use It!

-Climb aboard and explore the [lifecycle of an app deployed with Prow][Getting Started] - you'll soon be sailing!
+Climb aboard and explore the [Getting Started Guide][Getting Started] - you'll soon be sailing!

 [Getting Started]: docs/getting-started.md
 [hacking]: docs/hacking.md